ra-jeev/write-assist-ai/README.md

 # WriteAssistAI README

-WriteAssistAI is a VSCode extension that assists you in writing your markdown files using AI.
-It uses the OpenAI APIs to rewrite your existing text in different tones & writing styles.
+WriteAssistAI is a VSCode extension that leverages OpenAI APIs to provide users with AI-assisted writing capabilities.
+This extension enables users to rewrite existing text in various tones and writing styles.

 ## Features

-It provides many different writing styles.
-To use them, just select some text in your markdown files, click on the bulb tooltip (to access Code Actions), and click on the writing style you want.
+This markdown editor offers a variety of writing styles to choose from.
+To access these styles, simply select the desired text in your markdown files, click on the bulb tooltip (to access Code Actions), and select the desired writing style.

 ## Requirements